cmalf/hyperspace-bot-lua/README.md

 - Select option number 1 (to start running node)
 - You can now interact with hyperspace-cli via bot

-> [!TIP]
+> [!WARNING]
 > THIS BOT IS ONLY FOR MACOS AND LINUX USERS

 > [!TIP]
-> After running node, you can select option 0 to exit. (if you just want to run node, without interacting with hyperspace-cli) <br>
+> After running node(option 1 Start Daemon), you can select option 0 to exit. (if you just want to run node, without interacting with hyperspace-cli) <br>
 > The node will run in the background <br>
 > You can check the log in the aios.log file <br>